Ordisoftware/Hebrew-Letters/README.md

 #### In progress - Version 5.1

+- Add button at the right of comboboxes to view letter's details.
+- Update SSL verification.

 #### 2021.03.07 - Version 5.0

 - Optimize ComboBoxes creation (the old system is really much slower on Windows 10 than 7).